jsenv/importmap-node-module/readme.md

 })
 ```

-It is recommended to enable this parameter, it gives more confidence in the generated importmap and outputs nice warnings when some import cannot be resolved.
+It is recommended to use _entryPointsToCheck_ as it gives confidence in the generated importmap.
+When an import cannot be resolved, a warning is logged.

 ### removeUnusedMappings

-_removeUnusedMappings_ is a boolean parameter.
+_removeUnusedMappings_ is a boolean.
 When enabled mappings will be treeshaked according to the import found in js files.
 It must be used with _entryPointsToCheck_.

 ```js
 import { writeImportMapFiles } from "@jsenv/importmap-node-module"